Výzkumné klastry

 Regional expertise

-The members of our research cluster study cultures undergoing transitions across diverse Asian regions, including Southeast Asia (Indonesia, Vietnam, Malaysia, Thailand), East Asia (China, Taiwan, Japan, Mongolia), Russia, Siberia, and Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan).
-We do not examine these regional developments in isolation, but rather explore their interconnected nature.
+The members of our research cluster study cultures undergoing transitions across diverse Asian regions, including Southeast Asia (Indonesia, Vietnam, Malaysia, Thailand), East Asia (China, Taiwan, Japan), Russia, Siberia, and Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan).
+We do not examine these regional developments in isolation but rather explore their interconnected nature.
 Accordingly, we also investigate questions that unpack the linkages between these regions, such as how migrants and diasporas from these Asian countries integrate into Europe, the challenges they face, and strategies to address them.

 Activities